JorjaFox/website/content/_posts-old-blog/2010-12-17-incentive-termite-screencaps.md

 ---
 id: 2815
-title: 'Incentive: The Man&#8217;s an Emotional Termite Screencaps'
+title: 'Incentive: The Man's an Emotional Termite Screencaps'
 date: '2010-12-17T08:00:00-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Screencaps for <em>The Man''s an Emotional Termite </em>'